View all experts

 But how do you ensure that a partner talks about your product or service in the right way, add that they don’t water down the messaging behind it to sell more quickly?

-It's important that—when designing a partner program for resellers—you take accountability, alignment on sales efforts, and partner/business benefits into account.
+When designing a partner program for resellers, it's important to ensure it considers accountability, alignment on sales efforts, and partner/business benefits.

 Who Is a Reselling Partner?

-The primary commitment of a reselling partner is to pitch your product to their existing audience in a way that's relevant and consistent with your messaging, any time that they can.
+The primary commitment of a reselling partner is to pitch your product to their existing audience in a way that’s relevant and consistent with your messaging, at any time they can.

-For most companies, the sales process is important because it sets the expectations of a customer upon purchase.
-When those expectations aren't met, customers will stop using and purchasing the product in 90%+ of cases, sometimes with negative word-of-mouth involved.
+The sales process is essential for most companies because it sets a customer's expectations upon purchase.
+When those expectations aren’t met, customers will stop using and purchasing the product in 90 %+ of cases, sometimes with negative word-of-mouth involved.

-A reseller needs to take some of that expectation-setting workload off of your internal sales team and turn it into a value-added experience for potential customers.
+A reseller needs to take some of that expectation-setting workload off their internal sales team and turn it into a value-added experience for potential customers.

 Reseller Partner Program: All You Need To Know

 To create an effective program that fits both the needs of the reseller and your needs as a business, you need to come up with a strong business plan and back it up with proper deal registration and management practices.
-Although a partner program will save you time in the long term, it will take some effort and patience to get things to that point.
+Integrating the program into your daily operations and systems will ensure its success and sustainability.
+Although a partner program will save you time in the long term, it will take effort and patience to get things to that point.

 How Do You Create a Reseller Program?

-There are 3 foundational elements you have to consider before you implement a reseller program: 1) your long-term business objectives; 2) your ideal partners' objectives, and; 3) how points #1 and #2 come together to serve your ideal customer.
+There are 3 foundational elements you must consider before implementing a reseller program: 1) your long-term business objectives; 2) your ideal partners’ objectives, and; 3) how points #1 and #2 come together to serve your ideal customer.

 A partnership isn’t about taking advantage of someone else’s network to gain all the benefits and leave the reseller dried out of resources; it’s the exact opposite.

-Partner Relationship Management (PRM) software like Kiflo helps with alleviating some of that training and alignment workload by providing a consistent partner experience.
+Partner Relationship Management (PRM) software like Kiflo helps alleviate some training and alignment workload by providing a consistent partner experience.
+Embracing advanced technology and enhancing connectivity can improve the management of your reseller program, ensuring better performance and scalability.

 The 7-Step Reseller Program Framework

-- Understand what your business objectives are and assign them a set timeline.
-Then, review that timeline based on the cycle you've chosen (monthly, quarterly, bi-quarterly, ...)
+1. Understand your business objectives and assign them a set timeline for the year.
+Then, review that timeline based on the cycle you’ve chosen (monthly, quarterly, bi-quarterly, …).
 Without this first step taken care of, nothing else will make sense in delivering value to your business.

-- Start building relationships with potential reseller partners manually and ask for feedback on what a program would look like.
-It's not smart to put all your resources into one basket if you don't know exactly what partners want, and how you can provide it to them.
+2. Start building relationships with potential reseller partners manually and ask for feedback on a program's design.
+It’s not smart to put all your resources into one basket if you don’t know exactly what partners want and how you can provide it to them.

-- Start drafting all the documentation surrounding the reseller program, including business plans, benefits, partner onboarding processes, and how deal registration will carry out.
+4. Start drafting all the reseller program documentation, including business plans, benefits, partner onboarding processes, and deal registration procedures.

-- Have a few select "early bird" reseller partners go through the onboarding process to provide further feedback.
-Apply tweaks to the questions asked and materials provided during the process if necessary.
+5. Have a few select “early bird” reseller partners undergo the onboarding and activation process to provide further feedback.
+If necessary, tweak the questions asked and materials provided during the process.

-- Integrate the idea of creating regular (and relevant) content into the reseller program to keep your partners engaged and let them know what's coming up and how that benefits them and their prospects.
+6. Integrate the idea of creating regular (and relevant) content into the reseller program to keep your partners engaged.
+Let them know what’s coming up and how that benefits them and their prospects.

-- Bring all of these elements together in an PRM software like Kiflo to manage your partner relationships and never lose sight of a deal.
+7. Bring these elements together in a PRM software like Kiflo to manage your partner relationships and never lose sight of a deal.

-It's important to keep these points flexible depending on your business model, however—as general guidance—they can help you move towards launching your partner program faster.
+These points must be flexible depending on your business model; however, as general guidance, they can help you move faster towards launching your partner program.

-You shouldn't be afraid to iterate here.
-Testing and learning along the way are key to developing an efficient (and effective!) partner program specifically for your business.
+You shouldn’t be afraid to iterate here.
+Testing and learning are key to developing an efficient (and practical!) partner program for your business.

 3 Examples of B2B Reseller Partner Programs